likebike/PyHPy/1-input/muck.html.md

-Muck is a general-purpose build tool, sort of like [Make](https://www.gnu.org/software/make/), but with a different design philosophy:  Make is "top-down" (you specify what you want to build, and Make figures out what pieces are required), Muck is "bottom-up" (you specify the available pieces, and Muck figures out what can be built).
+Muck is a general-purpose build tool, sort of like [Make](https://www.gnu.org/software/make/), but with a different design philosophy:  Make is "top-down" (you specify what you want to build, and Make gathers the necessary pieces), Muck is "bottom-up" (you specify the available pieces, and Muck assembles them).
 The Muck model enables automatic discovery of dependencies, and also enables you to write Muckfiles in *any* programming language.

 === An Example ===